atet/raspberrypi/README.md

 * Press the Windows key and search for "disk management"
 * Click on "Create and format hard disk partitions" which will open the Windows Disk Management program
 * In the bottom windows pane, find your micro SD card
-* Right-click on the 'boot' partition and select "Change Drive Letter and Paths..."
+* Right-click on the "`boot`" partition and select "Change Drive Letter and Paths..."

 [![.img/tb.png](.img/tb.png)](#nolink)

 * Click on "Add"
 * Windows will automatically choose a drive letter that is not used, your may be different than what's seen here
-* Press "OK" and you will see that Windows has mounted your new SD card `boot` partition (see red boxes below)
+* Press "OK" and you will see that Windows has mounted your new SD card "`boot`" partition (see red boxes below)
-* You can now open and navigate this `boot` drive in Windows File Explorer and continue with step [2.3.
+* You can now open and navigate this "`boot`" drive in Windows File Explorer and continue with step [2.3.
 Access New `boot` Drive](#23-access-new-boot-drive)

 [![.img/tc.png](.img/tc.png)](#nolink)